-This page should help familiarize you with GraphSpace's interface and basic features as a normal user.
+This page should help familiarize you with GraphSpace's interface and basic features.

 What is a graph?A graph is a mathematical object containing vertices (also known as nodes or points) and edges which connect the vertices.